C1-C2 fusion is all the rage among patients with CCI. So what is it and what are the side effects? Should you get a

 Adjacent Segment Disease

 Adjacent segment disease (ASD) is the bane of every fusion, making the biggest hit to its success rate.
 ASD happens because all spinal levels are built to move just a little bit.
 When that movement is stopped due to fusion, the levels above and below take too much force and can develop degenerative arthritis and breakdown.
 Here the C1-C2 joint is responsible for half of all of the rotation of the head on the neck, so fusing it dramatically increases force both on the C0-C1 and C2-C3 joints above and below.
 Meaning that over time, you can expect these levels to break down in most patients.

 The Other Side of the Argument

 There are patients who really need this surgery.
 In fact, I can remember one patient from more than a decade ago who had life-changing results.
 Having said that, I’m seeing much higher complications and side effects than have been reported by surgeons in the literature.
-Hence, trying less invasive procedures first just makes common sense.
+Hence, trying less invasive procedures, such as our non-surgical treatment for craniocervical instability, first just makes common sense.
 The upshot?
 Upper cervical fusion is not a routine spinal surgery.
 It’s much higher risk than the average procedure due to the vertebral artery as well as the other problems I’ve shown.
 In addition, I’ve seen far too many screws inadvertently placed into the C0-C1 joint which destroys it and often causes new pain.
 So while there are a handful of patients that really need this surgery, it’s always a good idea to try less invasive procedures first before fusion.